 Peter is actively engaged in the engineering and science community, served the International Electrotechnical Commission (IEC) as a member of its market strategy board (2008-2011) and automation sector board (2003-2006), and taught nonlinear control at ETH Zürich (1999-2002).
 He also served on BP's Technology Advisory Council (2006-2012), Wall Street Journal's Innovation Award jury (2005-2011), IEEE's control systems award committee (2008-2010) and several other advisory and steering boards.
 In 2013, Peter was elected as a fellow of IFAC.

-Transactive Control for Urban Mobility in Smart Cities
+Transactive Control for Urban Mobility in Smart Cities (slides of the presentation will be available soon)

 Dr. Anuradha Annaswamy